Simon Hughes: Bermondsey

 Hughes was first elected to Parliament in the Bermondsey by-election of 24 February 1983, in which he defeated Labour candidate and gay rights campaigner Peter Tatchell.
 The by-election was described by Gay News as "the dirtiest and most notorious by-election in British political history" because of the slurs against Tatchell's character by various opposing campaigners.
 The Liberal campaign leaflet described the sixteen-candidate election as "a straight choice" between Simon Hughes and the Labour candidate.
 Hughes won the seat with 57.7% of the vote.

-Hughes apologised for the campaign in 2006, during the same few days revealing his own homosexual experiences, and confirming that he is bisexual after being outed by The Sun newspaper.
-He told the BBC's Newsnight programme: "I hope that there will never be that sort of campaign again.
+Hughes apologised for the campaign in 2006, during the same few days as revelations of his own homosexual experiences, and confirming that he is bisexual, after being outed by The Sun newspaper.
+Hughes told the BBC's Newsnight programme: "I hope that there will never be that sort of campaign again.
 I have never been comfortable about the whole of that campaign, as Peter knows, and I said that to him in the past ...
 Where there were things that were inappropriate or wrong, I apologise for that."

 In an apparent attempt to bring the controversy over the 1983 Bermondsey byelection to a close, Peter Tatchell formally endorsed Simon Hughes for Liberal Democrat leader on 25 January 2006, saying: "Simon Hughes is the best of the Lib Dem leadership candidates.
 If I was a party member, he'd get my vote.
 I want to see a stronger lead on social justice and green issues.
 Despite his recent drift to the centre, Simon is the contender most likely to move the Liberal Democrats in a progressive direction."
 In the same statement, Tatchell added: "Since his election, Simon has redeemed himself by voting for gay equality.
 That's all that matters now.
 He should be judged on his policies, not his private life."